 Containers for rapid application delivery

 In this case, application delivery teams adopt containers with the primary goal of speeding up the time-to-market for their apps or products.
-Using the rapid portability advantages of containers, development and devops engineers put together the app composition, wire together various services/ micro-services–by use of service discovery–and setup configurations for various environments.
+Using the rapid portability advantages of containers, development and DevOps engineers put together the app composition, wire together various services/ micro-services–by use of service discovery–and set up configurations for various environments.
 This context of container usage is more app-focused and less infrastructure-focused (though the resource optimization benefits of containers accrue over time as more apps adopt containers for delivery).
-Also, the approach is both design-time and run-time focused and favours development and DevOps teams over IT.
+Also, the approach is both design-time and run-time focused and favors the development and DevOps teams over IT.
 It seeks to make development teams self-sufficient in getting their apps into the hands of their users.